Registration Deadline: October 22, 2023

 Students who want to take the optional exam therefore will end up completing the join step twice – once for order the exam with an Exam Only Join code and once with a teacher based AP® Class Join Code.

-I missed the October 18 deadline to register for my exam.
+I missed the October deadline to submit a deposit for my exam.
 What do I do?

 Students who miss this deadline will be subject to a $40 per exam penalty fee (including students eligible for a discounted exam.)
-Last day to submit a penalty fee order is February 28, 2020.
-No exam orders can be initiated or started after February 28, 2020.
+Late registration opens November 16, 2023.
+Last day to submit a penalty fee order is February 23, 2024.
+No exam orders can be initiated or started after February 23, 2024.

 Who is My School’s AP® Coordinator?